andreaskaempf/adventofcode2022/README.md

   depth-first search with memoization of previously found best values for each position+time combination (*medium*).

+* **Day 25** (Go): Decode a series of numbers which are in base 5 with some special characters representing negative numbers.
+Then, add up the decimal equivalents, and return the result encoded back into the special representation (*hard*).

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day01.go